Related publications

 You cannot usually make a new claim for Pension Credit if you live with a partner who is under State Pension age unless:

-If you cannot claim Pension Credit you may be able to make a claim for Universal Credit instead.
+If you cannot claim Pension Credit, you may be able to claim Universal Credit instead, until you both reach State Pension age.
 Contact the Universal Credit helpline on 0800 328 5644 for more information.

 Read our factsheet Pension Credit for more information or call our free Helpline on 0800 319 6789 to arrange to speak to an adviser.